vackosar/vackosar.github.io/_posts/2023-08-25-How-Deep-Neural-Networks-Learn.md

 ### Ensemble Distillation
-Ensemble is a combination of several models to make a prediction.
+Ensemble is **a combination of several models** to make a prediction.
-Ensemble distillation is much better for DL and performs similar to ensemble, contrary to random feature mapping.
+Ensemble distillation works much better in deep learning and performs similar to ensemble, contrary to random feature mapping.
-Training a model that is average of output of 10 models does not improve results in case of deep learning, because once a simple solution is found in one of the models, the gradients will prevent further exploration in the other models.
+Training a model that is average of output of 10 models does not improve results in case of deep learning, because once **a simple solution is found in one of the models, the gradients will prevent further exploration** in the other models.
 On the other hand, in RFM this does not seem to be a problem, because gradient descent is not used?

 ### Input Data Distribution
 Note that, input statistical distribution matters for the results of every machine learning algorithm.
 Fortunately, most real world problems deal with a similar class of distributions.
-In the case of Gaussian mixture, deep learning ensembling does not help, because test variance tends to go down, despite not test accuracy.
+In the case of Gaussian mixture, deep learning ensembling does not help because test variance tends to go down, despite not test accuracy.

 They define a multi-view assumption as compositional of the samples with smaller features.
 If these features appear together, they trigger classification class.